nwronski/batch-transcode-video/README.md

 ## Options

+- `--help` _Flag: does not accept a value_
+  You can view the manual for this tool by using this flag in the terminal.
 - `--input [path]` (Default: `process.cwd()`) (Alias: `-I`) The input **directory** containing the source videos to transcode.
 - `--output [path]` (Default: _same directory as source files_) (Alias: `-O`)